Monday, September 30, 2024

 I'm eating my burger at the pop-up trailer/restaurant.

 Filling up with water was a high priority.
-I had tablets, but they were limited in numbers, so we didn't want to rely on them any more than was absolutely necessary.
-I thought about trying to fill up at the pop-up restaurant but our guidebooks showed a lodge a couple of miles up the trail (and we passed a sign right next to the highway pointing to it saying it was 2 miles away), and we had enough water to get us two more miles so we figured we'd refill there.
+I had tablets, but they were limited in numbers, so I didn't want to rely on them any more than was absolutely necessary.
+I thought about trying to fill up at the pop-up restaurant but the guidebooks showed a lodge a couple of miles up the trail (and I had passed a sign right next to the highway pointing to it saying it was 2 miles away), and I had enough water to get us two more miles so I figured we'd refill there.

 The trail passed a couple of reservoirs along the way--rumor had it they fed into the water supplies for Manchester and the surrounding area--but when we arrived at the lodge, it appeared to be a private home.
 There was absolutely no signage marking the building or anything to suggest that the public was allowed to enter.
 The building itself looked well-maintained, but appeared to be deserted at the time with nobody around.
 I took a quick look around the building but didn't see any spigots to fill up with water either.